aymanbagabas/aymanbagabas.github.io/about/index.md

 ## Position

 Currently, I work at Georgia Southern University as a Student Research Assistant designing and developing anonymous authentication protocols for ad-hoc vehicle networks.
-Check out my resumé [here](resume.html)!

 ## Contact